ge6rgii/acuro_marker_detector/README.md

 just run the following script:
 * `chmod +x run.sh && ./run.sh`

+If there will be any issues with Matplotlib try this:
+* sudo apt install python3-tk

 ### Configuration
 you can set the following config varibles by creating .env file: